lockwo/RL-Implementations/README.md

 # Repo organization

 Each algorithm will have its own folder.
 The environments folder contains any environments that I have made from scratch.
 I will only upload easily trainable models or contemporary models.
 I do run all programs and train them briefly, to verify they are (mostly) correct.
+Each folder will have a graph of the algorithm performance.

 # Algorithms